act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 #### Passed Example 2

-The multiple `input` elements share a [form field error indicator][] that identifies the elements unfilled (by referencing their labels), describes the cause of the error and how to resolve it.
+This multiple `input` elements share a [form field error indicator][] that identifies the elements unfilled (by referencing their labels), describes the cause of the error and how to resolve it.

 ```html
 <form>